Observation of Anomalous Josephson Effect in Nonequilibrium Andreev Interferometers

-where $\Delta $R depends on the properties of the system (see Ref.~\cite{SI} for a quantitative study of $\Delta R(V_N)$).
-We varied the inductively applied flux back and forth starting from a negative initial flux.
-A sign convention is chosen for positive (+) and negative (-) polarity of the flux sweep. $\delta(\Phi_e)$ becomes multi-valued for $I_c >$ 0.9 $\mu$A. $R_N(\Phi_e,V_N)$ colormap is shown in Figure~\ref{FB1}d for $V_N$ < $V_N^{c1}$ = 0.26 mV.
-Gray curves are the best fit to the model given by Equations~\ref{eqn:1},~\ref{eqn:3} and~\ref{eqn:2} with the phase jumps (dashed trajectories) obtained from $\Phi_n^\pm$ and $\Delta R, \beta, \varphi_0$ the fitting parameters.
-By referencing the initial phase jump to the first resistance minimum, $\Phi_{n=0}\equiv\Phi_{n=0}- \Phi(\delta =2n\pi)$, the model becomes insensitive to any horizontal displacement, e.g., by trapped flux. $\Phi_{n=0}$, which is followed by $\Phi_0$-periodic jumps (bright areas), decreases monotonically until the critical current is suppressed at $eV_N^{c1}\simeq 7 E_{th}$ where the system becomes fully periodic.
-Resistance at phase jumps is slightly lower when the flux is negatively swept $R_N^+(\Phi_n^+)> R_N^-(\Phi_n^-)$, (see Figure~\ref{FB1}e) explained by a small and quasi-constant anomalous current $I_{an}<0$ corresponding to $\varphi_0= +\frac{\pi}{40}(2\pm 1)$.
-For large $\beta$, the resulting state of the phase jumps are not the one with the lowest energy.
-If barriers are overcome, e.g., by thermal fluctuations, several flux quanta may enter the loop and the system falls to a much lower energy or materialize at $\Phi^*<\Phi_n$.
-These phenomena are observed for almost any voltage (blue areas in the periodic jumps region) regardless of the flux polarity.
-Notwithstanding the above, the model adequately tracks these anomalies as the system remains trapped in the next available potential well as the gray lines shown.
+The differential magnetoresistance $R_N$ of the coupled connector is measured as a function of the voltage at the center of the wire given by $V_N=I_NR_N(0)/2$. $I_N$ is the bias current and $R_N(0)$ the differential resistance at zero bias current.
+All devices exhibit similar resistance $R_N(0)=1.8(2)\Omega$.
+The flux was swept back(-) and forth(+) to detect the presence of the anomalous phase. $R_N^+(\Phi_e,V_N)$ colormap and selected traces are shown in Fig.~\ref{samples}d,e for $V_N$ < $V_N^{c1}$ = 0.26 mV.
+Gray curves are the best fit to the model given by Eq.~\ref{eqn:1},~\ref{eqn:2} and~\ref{eqn:3} and phase jumps (dashed trajectories) obtained from $\Phi_n^\pm$. $\Delta R, \beta, \varphi_0$ are fitting parameters.
+A quantitative study of $\Delta R(V_N)$ is given in the SM~\cite{SI}.
+The technique account for any trapped flux by referencing the phase jumps to the resistance minimum $\delta=0$.
+For large $\beta$, the resulting state of the phase jumps are not the one with the lowest energy, several flux quanta may enter the loop and the system falls to a lower energy state or materialize at $\Phi^*<\Phi_n$.
+These phenomena are observed for almost any voltage regardless of the flux polarity.
+Notwithstanding the above, the model adequately tracks these anomalies since the system remains trapped in the next available potential well as the gray lines shown. $\Phi_{n=0}$ decreases monotonically until the critical current is suppressed at $eV_N^{c1}\simeq 7 E_{th}$ where the system becomes fully periodic as expected in junctions dominated by Josephson currents.
+However, the resistance at phase jumps is slightly lower when the flux is negatively swept $R_N^+(\Phi_n^+)> R_N^-(\Phi_n^-)$, explained by a small and quasi-constant anomalous current $I_{an}<0$ corresponding to $\varphi_0= +\pi/20$.
+A precision $\epsilon (\varphi_0) \leq \pi/40$ is achieved for a flux sampling $\Delta \Phi_e \simeq 20$ m$\Phi_0$ and resistance precision $\simeq$ 1 m$\Omega$.